shapeshed/shapeshed.com/content/posts/how_not_to_launch_a_browser.md

 ## Firefox 3

 I often poke around the treasure chest that is the [Mozilla FTP site][2] and somehow I found out about the Gran Paradiso release which has grown into Firefox 3.
 Product wise it is a massive improvement.
 John Resig (admittedly he works for Mozilla) has performed analysis on [memory usage][3] as well as highlighting [colour profiles][4], [Microformats][5] and the native [getElementsByClassName][6].
-It is doing pretty well on the Acid 3 test too (71/100 on my test) which tests the standards compliance of browsers even though both [Opera][7] and [WebKit][8] have achieved a full pass</a>.
+It is doing pretty well on the Acid 3 test too (71/100 on my test) which tests the standards compliance of browsers even though both [Opera][7] and [WebKit][8] have achieved a full pass.

 Firefox 3 might not be the most cutting edge browser but coupled with UI improvements to more closely integrate with your OS and [feature enhancements][9] it is a pretty solid and highly marketable release.
 A marketing team's dream you might think?